-Amazon provides an Alexa Sound Library for you to use when designing your product.
-The Sound Library contains three different sound sets, each targeted to a different speaker range.
+Amazon provides a library of sound clips for you to use when designing your product.
+Your commercial device should behave consistently with other AVS products so your customer can easily understand the device state.
 In this step, you'll modify the User Interface Manager to play a Wake sound each time Alexa's state changes to

-First, you'll need to download the Alexa Sound Library.
+First, you'll need to download the sound library.
 From your AVS Dashboard, click on your Resources tab next to Analytics Dashboard under your Alexa Voice Service link.

-Scroll down until you see the Alexa Sound Library for AVS line, then click "Download" to get the library onto your Pi.
+Scroll down until you see the Alexa Sound Library for AVS box, click on the View box, then click "Download" to get the library onto your Pi.
 Navigate to your /home/pi/Downloads folder in the file explorer, and right-click on the zipped archive and select Extract Here.

 In the File Manager, navigate to /home/pi/avs-device-sdk/SampleApp/src/ and open UIManager.cpp with a text editor.